 Two zeros make for much more

-If you come across some pasta flour called “Doppio Zero”, it is just another way of referring to 00 flour (double flour).
-Many food lovers consider 00 flour their go-to choice for both pizza and pasta making.
-So, if you are planning on making a traditional-style pizza or your favourite pasta dish, 00 or 0 flour is the not-so-secret ingredient to create the best pizza or pasta dough.
+If you come across a pasta flour called ‘Doppio Zero’, it is just another way of referring to 00 flour (double flour).
+Many food lovers consider 00 flour as their go-to choice for both pizza and pasta making.
+So, if you are planning on making a traditional-style pizza or your favourite pasta dish, 00 or 0 flour is the not-so-secret ingredient to creating the best pizza or pasta dough.
 Type 00 flour is relatively low in gluten content and is favoured by many cooks for its rich texture.
 And definitely stick with flour that has the two zero digits if you want to make softer pasta like tagliatelle or ravioli.

 Semolina is the name.
 Structure is the game.